Seeker14491/DistanceSteamworks/README.md

 ### Prerequisites

-- Rust nightly to build distance-log and "manager"
+- Rust, to build distance-log and "manager"
 - Yarn and Parcel, to build distance-log-frontend
 - Python, if you will make use of the "build.py" build script